 The maximum queue length is controlled to about three times the feedback delay (or one round trip time) worth of queue.
-The feedback delay for this configuration is 10 ms, which corresponds to (10 ms) (367 cells/ms) = 3670 cells worth of queue when the network is on the average overloaded by a factor of 2 (as is the case with TCP).
+The feedback delay for this configuration is 10 ms, which corresponds to $(10 \text{ ms}) \times (367 \text{ cells/ms}) = 3670 \text{ cells}$ worth of queue when the network is on the average overloaded by a factor of 2 (as is the case with TCP).
 The round-trip time for this configuration is 30 ms.

 The queue length is higher when the mean per-source rate is lower (i.e., when the average ABR rate is higher).
 This is explained as follows.
-Whenever there is variance in capacity, the switch algorithm may make errors in estimating the average capacity and may overallocate rates temporarily.
+Whenever there is variance in capacity, the switch algorithm may make errors in estimating the average capacity and may over-allocate rates temporarily.
 When the average ABR capacity is higher, each error in allocating rates will result in a larger backlog of cells to be cleared than for the corresponding case when the average ABR capacity is low.
 The combination of these backlogs may result in a larger maximum queue before the long-term queue reduction mechanism of the switch algorithm reduces the queues.

-7.2 Comparison with ON-OFF VBR Results:
+8.2.
+Comparison with ON-OFF VBR Results

-In our earlier contribution [14] and references therein, we had studied the behavior of TCP over ABR in the presence of ON-OFF VBR sources.
+In our earlier paper [10] and references therein, we had studied the behavior of TCP over ABR in the presence of ON-OFF VBR sources.
 We had studied ranges of ON-OFF periods from 1 ms through 100 ms. Further, we had looked at results where the ON period was not equal to the OFF period.
 The worst cases were seen in the latter simulations.
 However, with modifications to ERICA+ and a larger averaging interval we found that the maximum switch queue length was 5637 cells.
 This experiment has a duty cycle of 0.7 and a period of 20ms i.e., the ON time was 14 ms and the off time was 6 ms. Since we use the same switch algorithm parameters in this study, we can perform a comparison of the two studies.

-We observe that, even after the introduction of the long-range dependent VBR model, the queues do not increase substantially (beyond one round trip worth of queues) and the efficiency remains high (around 90%).
+We observe that, even in the presence of the long-range dependent VBR background traffic, the ABR switch queues do not increase substantially (beyond one round trip worth of queues) and the efficiency remains high (around 90%).
 This is because the ERICA+ switch algorithm has been refined and tuned to handle variance in the ABR capacity and ABR demand.
 These refinements allow the convergence of the ABR queues, without compromising on the efficiency.

-7.3 Satellite simulations with Short Feedback Delay
+8.3.
+Satellite simulations with Short Feedback Delay

 In this section and the next, we repeat the experiments with some links being satellite links.
-In the first set of simulations, we replace the bottleneck link shared by 15 sources with a satellite link as shown in Figure 4.
+In the first set of simulations, we replace the bottleneck link shared by 15 sources with a satellite link as shown in Figure 7.
 The links from the second switch to the destination nodes are 1 km each.
 The total round trip time is 550 ms, but the feedback delay remains 10 ms.

-Figure 4: The "N Source + VBR" Configuration with a satellite link
+Figure 7.
+The "N Source + VBR" Configuration with a satellite link

-Tables 2a and 2b (similar to Tables 1a and 1b) show the maximum switch queue length, the total TCP throughput, VBR throughput, ABR throughput, and efficiency for three combinations of the mean and standard deviation.
-Table 2a is for TCP MSS = 512 bytes, while Table 2b is for TCP MSS = 9140 bytes.
+Table 3 and Table 4 (similar to Tables 1 and 2) show the maximum switch queue length, the total TCP throughput, and efficiency for three combinations of the mean and standard deviation.
+Table 3 is for TCP MSS = 512 bytes, while Table 4 is for TCP MSS = 9140 bytes.